 "Naah.
 But you are a clan enemy.
 So, my enemy."
 He smirked nastily.
 "Get it?"

-"I am from House of Kuran" he smiled as if he expected a reaction.
+"I am from the Clan of Kuran." he smiled as if he expected a reaction.
 When she didn't show any, he scowled.
 "Are you really as dumb as you look?"

-For a second, the boy looked taken aback, but quickly sneered.
+For a second, the boy looked taken aback, but his sneer quickly reappeared.
 "You just wait - "